jwizzle/cws/README.md

 This is currently a first usable version, that will probably change a lot.
 Core functionality should stay about the same though.

 Todo (for now):
-* Create a more generic way to define search providers.
-Like yaml files.
-So google.py and youtube.py can be replaced by them.
 * -c flag that shows only 1 result and copies that
 * Interactive mode that allows selection of result and applying an action like copy or open
 * Add more search providers